Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: ADMM Method for General Objective

-The \ac{alm} in Algorithm \ref{ALGO2} requires an initialization step to set feasible starting points for the Laplacian matrices, $\Gmat^{(0)}$ and $\tilde{\Bmat}^{(0)}$.
+The \ac{admm} in Algorithm \ref{ALGO2} requires a feasible starting point for the Laplacian matrices.
 We propose an initialization algorithm, outlined in Algorithm \ref{ALGO3}, which is based on the real and imaginary parts of the sample covariance matrices.
-These covariance matrices are symmetric (satisfying Constraint C.1) and semi-definite (satisfying Constraint C.4).
-We adjust the off-diagonal elements of these matrices to be non-positive (to satisfy Constraint C.3), and modify their diagonal elements such that the sum of each row/column is 0 (to satisfy Constraint C.2).
-This initialization step ensures that the output of the algorithm, $\Gmat^{(0)}$ and $\tilde{\Bmat}^{(0)}$, are real-valued Laplacian matrices.
+These covariance matrices are symmetric (satisfying Constraint C.1) and positive semi-definite (satisfying Constraint C.4).
+We adjust their off-diagonal elements to be non-positive (to satisfy Constraint C.3), and modify their diagonal elements such that the sum of each row/column is 0 (to satisfy Constraint C.2).
+This initialization step ensures that the output, $\Gmat^{(0)}$ and $\tilde{\Bmat}^{(0)}$, are real-valued Laplacian matrices.

-\subsubsection{Post-optimization Adjustments}
+\subsubsection{Post-optimization adjustments}

 After the termination of Algorithm \ref{ALGO2}, we apply a transformation approach to ensure that the output of the algorithm satisfies the imposed constraints.
-First, we map $\hat{\Gmat}$ and $\hat{\Bmat}$ onto the subspace of symmetric matrices (satisfying Constraint C.1) using the following transformation:
+First, we map $\hat{\Gmat}$ and $\hat{\Bmat}$ onto the subspace of symmetric matrices (Constraint C.1) using the transformation

 Second, to satisfy Constraint C.2, we replace the diagonal of $\hat{\Gmat}$ by ${\text{diag}}(\hat{\Gmat})-\hat{\Gmat}\onevec_{M}$, and similarly, the diagonal elements of $\hat{\Bmat}$ are replaced by ${\text{diag}}(\hat{\Bmat})=\text{diag}(\hat{\Bmat})-\hat{\Bmat}\onevec_{M}$.
 Third, for Constraint C.3, we perform the mapping as follows: